- Giving Options

 The amount of the annuity payment will depend on the ages of the annuitants and the value of the assets donated.
 Stanford offers the rates that are suggested by the American Council on Gift Annuities, a national organization.
 Upon establishing a charitable gift annuity, you are entitled to a current income tax deduction for a portion of the value of the assets given to fund the charitable gift annuity.

 For current charitable gift annuity rates and more information, please contact the Office of Planned Giving.
-Please note that regulations prevent Stanford from offering gift annuities to residents of certain states, including Florida, Hawaii, Maryland, New Jersey, New York, and Washington.
+Please note that regulations prevent Stanford from offering gift annuities to residents of certain states, including Florida, Hawaii, Maryland, New Jersey, New York, Tennessee, and Washington.

 - Receive fixed annual payments for life